Visiting Cousins Alumni Tree

 Victorian High Tea

-The fourth annual Kings Landing Foundation Victorian High Tea will be held on Saturday, June 16, 2018 from 2-4 p.m. at the beautiful restored 200-year-old home of Mark and Ellen Wilson-Messenger at 759 George St. in Fredericton.
+The fourth annual Kings Landing Foundation Victorian High Tea was held on Saturday, June 16, 2018 at the beautiful, restored 200-year-old home of Mark and Ellen Wilson-Messenger at 759 George St. in Fredericton.